 Short Term Options

 Guest Services at Johns Hopkins provides the best means for reserving hotel rooms and ensuring a reduced, Johns Hopkins rate.
-The city of Baltimore has many hotels and Johns Hopkins negotiates with many of them to povide reduced rates for famililies of patients under their care.
+The city of Baltimore has many hotels and Johns Hopkins negotiates with many of them to provide reduced rates for famililies of patients under their care.
 The price for a one-night stay ranges from approximately $80-$160.
 Many hotels offer shuttle service, cab vouchers or limos.
-Johns Hopkins List of Hotel Accomodations.
+Johns Hopkins List of Hotel Accommodations.
 For additional information on available hotels, please contact:

 Guest Services at: 1-800-225-2201 Local: 410-614-1911